Breaking Symmetry in D2D Coded Caching: Optimal Communication with Low Subpacketization: Problem Statement

 \section{Problem Statement}

-We first provide a brief overview of the JCM D2D \coca scheme~\cite{ji2016fundamental}, focusing on the structural properties of its \sbp and coded \mtcst delivery scheme.
-We also formalize the definitions of symmetric and asymmetric \sbp and packet exchange, which form the backbone of the proposed PT \frmwk.
-Finally, we present two illustrative examples to offer a quick glimpse into the unique design ideas of the proposed framework.
+We first review the JCM D2D coded caching scheme~\cite{ji2016fundamental}, emphasizing the structural properties of its subpacketization and coded multicast delivery.
+We then formalize symmetric and asymmetric subpacketization and packet exchange, which form the basis of the PT framework.
+Finally, we present an illustrative example that highlights the key ideas behind the PT design.